sgandikota100/chicken-science/src/site/notes/Classes.md

 - Every constructor ***must*** have the same name as the class.
 Constructors are essential in [[OOP\|object-oriented programming]] to ensure proper initialization and setup of objects when they are created.

 Above, we see that the constructor with parameters takes in a `name` and an `age` and initializes the respective instance variables `name` and `age` using this.
 By using this, we differentiate between the parameter variables and the instance variables with the same name.

+> [!WARNING] Note!
+> A constructor is NOT considered to be "a member of the class" due to its role in object creation.
+Therefore, it will note be [[Inheritance\|inherited]] by subclasses
 ## Void Methods
 A void method is simply one that doesn't return anything back.
 ```java